sergio11/eventchain_blockchain/README.md

 * ⏰ Expiration Control and Event Management: Organizers can set expiration dates for tickets, preventing their misuse after the event.
 * 💸 Resale Regulation: Allows setting a maximum resale price for tickets to combat scalping.

+## More Details 📝

+For comprehensive information about this project, check out this [Medium article](https://sanchezsanchezsergio418.medium.com/eventchain-revolutionizing-ticketing-with-blockchain-technology-3ac39dbe20cb).

 ## UML Design Diagram
 Complete UML diagram of decentralized application design.